With Summer school holidays fast approaching for the Northern Hemisphere, now is the perfect time to plan your next vacation.

 We think the Bavarian city of Munich in southern Germany is a wonderful destination for families with children of all ages.
 It is easily accessible and has a variety of things to see and do, and even the parents will be thrilled.

 Location, Location, Location

 Munich is a lovely city to visit and stay.
 It’s easy to navigate if you are driving, or if you prefer, book your hotel in the city and use the Hop On Hop Off Bus, or simply walk around.
 The choice is yours.

-You can choose to book a Munich hotel within the old part of the city, the new part of the city, or the suburbs of Munich.
+You can choose to book a Munich hotel in the old part of the city, the new part of the city, or the suburbs of Munich.

 Wherever you decide to rest your head, I’d suggest ensuring the hotel includes a good hearty breakfast, and the location works for you – so that you and your family are set to explore Munich.

 So here is our list for families of Top Ten Things To Do In Munich